everettanthony/spin-wheel/README.md

-#Spin the Wheel
+# Spin the Wheel
-JavaScript wheel spinner to win prizes
+Spin the wheel for a prize.